 Houndstooth originated in Scotland in the 1800s, where it was worn as an outer garment of woven wool cloth by shepherds.
 It is still typically used for coats and jackets in tweed and wool fabrics, but can be found in just about any garment or accessory as well as in interior design.
 Houndstooth has been a favourite of designers like Chanel, Armani, Louis Vuitton, Moschino and McQueen.

 Plaid / Tartan

-Plaid is a pattern of criss-crossed horizontal and vertical bands in multiple colours.
+Plaid is a pattern of crisscrossed horizontal and vertical bands in multiple colours.
 Known as tartan in its home country of Scotland, plaid originated in woven wool and is now made in many other materials.
 The weaving process forms visible diagonal lines where the different colours of the pre-dyed threads cross, giving the appearance of new colours blended from the originals.
-The result is repeating blocks of color that form a distinctive pattern of squares.
+The result is repeating blocks of colour that form a distinctive pattern of squares.